Future Fighter Capability Project

 2020

-- In January 2020, feedback was provided to eligible suppliers on their security offers, in order to help ensure that Canada receives competitive proposals that meet its technical, cost and economic benefits requirements
+- In January 2020, feedback was provided to eligible suppliers on their security offers, in order to help ensure that Canada received competitive proposals that meet its technical, cost and economic benefits requirements

 - On February 24, the Government of Canada granted a 3-month extension to the RFP deadline at the request of industry

-- On July 31, 2020 the bid solicitation phase closed, proposals were received from all three eligible suppliers and the process entered the bid evaluation phase
+- On July 31, the bid solicitation phase closed, proposals were received from all 3 eligible suppliers, and the process entered the bid evaluation phase

 2021

-On December 1, 2021, the Government of Canada announced that following evaluation of the proposals submitted, 2 bidders remained eligible under the Future Fighter Capability Project competitive procurement process:
+On December 1, 2021, the Government of Canada announced that following evaluation of the proposals submitted, 2 bidders remained eligible under the FFCP competitive procurement process:

-- United States Government—Lockheed Martin Corporation (Lockheed Martin Aeronautics Company) with Pratt and Whitney
+- US government—Lockheed Martin Corporation (Lockheed Martin Aeronautics Company) with Pratt & Whitney

 2022

-On March 28, 2022, following a rigorous evaluation of the proposals, the Government of Canada announced it has entered into the finalization phase of the procurement process with the top-ranked bidder, the United States government and Lockheed Martin.
+On March 28, 2022, following a rigorous evaluation of the proposals, the Government of Canada announced that it had entered into the finalization phase of the procurement process with the top ranked bidder, the US government and Lockheed Martin with Pratt & Whitney.
+The finalization phase continued for the next 8 months.

 Parallel consultations with Canadian industry and other stakeholders

 Innovation, Science and Economic Development Canada (ISED) ensured that Canadian industry is well-informed on this important procurement.
 ISED can help support Canadian industry and stakeholders to explore potential partnership opportunities with prime contractors.
-Information on available resources for Canadian industry.
+Information on resources is available for Canadian industry.

 CF-18 fleet sustainment

-Until replacement aircraft are in place and fully operational, the Government of Canada is investing to continue to deliver its missions and meet international obligations until 2032 by purchasing 18 F/A-18 fighter aircraft, associated spare parts and equipment from the Government of Australia.
-Under the same agreement, the Government of Canada may also acquire up to 7 additional non-flyable fighter aircraft that can be used for testing, training aids or spare parts.
+Until the future fleet is in place and fully operational, the Government of Canada is investing to continue to deliver on its missions and meet international obligations until 2032 by having purchased 18 F/A-18 fighter aircraft, associated spare parts and equipment from the Government of Australia.
+Under the same agreement, the Government of Canada also acquired 2 additional non-flyable fighter aircraft to be used for spare parts.

-Upon their transfer to Canada, necessary aircraft inspections, maintenance and modifications are required to ensure the fighters meet all requirements of the Royal Canadian Air Force.
-On August 25, 2020, following a competitive process, a contract was awarded to transport the fighters to Canada.
+Upon their transfer to Canada, necessary aircraft inspections, maintenance and modifications are required to ensure the fighters meet all requirements of the Royal Canadian Air Force (RCAF).
+As of October 2022, 11 of the acquired aircraft had entered into active service with the RCAF.
+Modification work continues on the remaining 6 aircraft with completion scheduled before the end of 2023.

 Related links